NY 43036 12334

 Nestled between The Knott and Gray Crag lies Hayeswater tarn.
-The tarn is set high up in the eastern fells at 425 m above sea level and about a 1.6 km south east of the hamlet of Hartsop in the Patterdale Valley.
+The tarn is set high up in the eastern fells at 425 m above sea level and about 1.6 km southeast of the hamlet of Hartsop in the Patterdale Valley.

-I've caught fish in the tarn in April but at this altitude the water needs time to warm up and you'd be better paying it a visit in mid summer.
-Try and pick a day with a warm south westerly and cloud cover but remember the weather can be unpredictable, so be prepared.
-You can fish the circumference in about three hours and fish can be found all the way round, however the shallower south east end I have found to be more productive and there is always a fish to be had there.
+I've caught fish in the tarn in April, but at this altitude, the water needs time to warm up, and you'd be better off paying it a visit in mid-summer.
+Try and pick a day with a warm south-westerly and cloud cover but remember the weather can be unpredictable, so be prepared.
+You can fish the circumference in about three hours, and fish can be found all the way around.
+However, the shallower southeast end I have found to be more productive, and there is always a fish to be had there.

-One evening after fishing, a gentlemen who lives in the hamlet told me he used to fish the tarn at night with some success.
-The larger fish come out at night and he'd had one very exceptional fish of 2lb.
-He repeated a number of times that this was an exceptional fish and the bigger fish are usually between 1lb and 1.5lb.
+One evening after fishing, a gentleman who lives in the hamlet told me he used to fish the tarn at night with some success.
+The larger fish come out at night, and he'd had one very exceptional fish of 2lb.
+He repeated a number of times that this was an exceptional fish, and the bigger fish are usually between 1lb and 1.5lb.

 Park in the carpark at Hartsop.
 Remember this is a popular spot for walkers and the car park can fill up on weekends and bank holidays.
 Follow the path signposted and walk up to the tarn.
-It's steep and you will need a good hour and strong legs to walk the one and half miles to the lake.
-Don't attempt this walk in waders!
+It's steep, and you will need a good hour and strong legs to walk the one and half mile to the lake.
+Don't attempt these walk-in waders!